12-Step Meetings in Detox

 When recovery becomes a goal, the 12-step model is typically among the first options considered.
-Because many meetings are closed and participation is, for lack of a better word, anonymous, it’s difficult to nail down the exact number of individuals who attend 12-step model programs like Alcoholics Anonymous, Narcotics Anonymous, Cocaine Anonymous and others on a yearly basis.
+Because many meetings are closed and participation is, for lack of a better word, anonymous, it’s difficult to nail down the exact number of individuals who attend 12-step model programs like Alcoholics Anonymous, Narcotics Anonymous, Cocaine Anonymous and others on a yearly basis for those looking for 12 step meetings near me locations, Lumiere Detox is here.

 Still, the current numbers must be overwhelming given that in 2000, 65 years after the 12-step model Alcoholics Anonymous was founded by Bill W. and Dr. Bob in 1935, an estimated 2 million people attended 100,000 different meetings held worldwide.
-Learn about the history of the 12-step model, its foundational 12 steps and how it’s changed over time.
+Learn about the history of the 12 step meetings near me model and its foundation of 12 steps and how it’s changed over time.

 The History of the 12-Step Model